ethpandaops/ethereum-package/README.md

 # Default to false
 disable_peer_scoring: false

-# Whether the environment should be persistent; this is WIP and is slowly being rolled out accross services
+# Whether the environment should be persistent; this is WIP and is slowly being rolled out across services
 # Note this requires Kurtosis greater than 0.85.49 to work
 # Note Erigon, Besu, Teku persistence is not currently supported with docker.
 # Defaults to false